-Table 6 presents the overall predicted sound pressure level and the source sound pressure level contributions as dBA values at the north property line (1130 Lakewood Terrace the most impacted residence).
-The modelling reflects the installation of a fence (acoustic barrier) along the north property line.
+Table 6 presents the overall predicted sound pressure level and the source sound pressure level contributions as dBA values at the north property line (1130 Lakewood Terrace).
+The modelling reflects the installation of a fence (acoustic barrier) along the north and west property lines.
 The barrier construction will result no openings or spaces in barrier panels and no openings or spaces between the barrier and the ground.
-The barrier design will have a minimum Sound Transmission Class (STC) 32 with the surface of the barrier facing the Shell Canada property being acoustically absorptive having a noise reflection coefficient of less than 20%.
-The barrier height is 1.8 metres.
+The barrier design will have a minimum Sound Transmission Class (STC) 32 with a noise reflection coefficient of less than 80%.
+The barrier height is 1.8 metres with 65 metres along north and 30 metres along west of the Shell Canada property line.
 The source sound level contribution values in Table 6 are order ranked by the "A" weighted contribution level.